Kotlin/KEEP/proposals/context-parameters.md

 **§2.1** *(`context` function)*: The `context` function adds a new value to the context, in an anonymous manner.

 * The implementation may be built into the compiler, instead of having a plethora of functions defined in the standard library.
+* Implementations are encouraged, but not required, to mark these functions as `inline`.

 ```kotlin
 fun <A, R> context(context: A, block: context(A) () -> R): R = block(context)